M-watermelon/Bash-programs/README.md

 ## Files that will only work for me:
 * navi -> It opens folder paths that only exist on my pc
 * notes.sh -> I use this to test out new commands I learn
+* osu -> Launches osu lazer app image but uses paths only on my pc

 ## Running the programs: